 In deze koffie vind je aroma's van perzik en witte druiven, zoetheid van rijpe grapefruits en een ondertoon van chai-kruiden.
 Deze specialty-koffie heeft een medium body, en een lichte nasmaak van kaneel en pure chocolade.
-Pink Elephant komt uit de Chang Mai-provincie van Thailand.
+Pink Elephant komt uit de Chiang Mai-provincie van Thailand.

 Probeer de combinatie van onze unieke 'natural' koffiebonen uit Ethiopië en Thailand en ontdek jouw favoriet!